On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: A two strain model with temporary cross-immunity, with ADE and immunity waning, that may exhibit Hopf bifurcations: ;GavScan.nb

-\ssec{Background} The two strain model may be traced back to \cite{ferguson1999effect,schwartz2005chaotic}, and is appropriate for modelling simultaneous recurrent Dengue and Zika epidemics.
-Subsequently, two-strain models which add further \com s allowing for temporary cross-immunity have been developed in the works of Aguiar, Stollenwerk and Kooi \cite{aguiar2007new,Agu08,aguiar2009torus, stollenwerk2017hopf,aguiar2022mathematical}, and \cite{billings2008vaccinations,Bulh} examined the effects of single-strain vaccination on the dynamics of an epidemic multi-strain Dengue model (see also \cite{AABJ} for a first public notebook). \beR Some interesting features of the model, already revealed in \cite{nuno2005dynamics,Chung}, are: \BEN \im The expected form of the interior of the local stability domain of the boundary fixed point $E_1$ (with an analog statement for $E_2$), may be proved by factoring the full Jacobian at $E_1$. \im An interior \fp\ is believed to exist, and may be proved under additional conditions -- see \cite[Thm 2.2]{GavCEP}.
-The general case is a hard problem, even in the particular case of Chung \& Lui.
+\ssec{Background} The two strain model may be traced back to \cite{ferguson1999effect,schwartz2005chaotic}, and is appropriate for modelling simultaneous epidemics with different pathogens, like for example Dengue and Zika.
+Subsequently, two-strain models which add further \com s allowing for temporary cross-immunity have been developed in the works of Aguiar, Stollenwerk and Kooi \cite{Agu07,Agu08,aguiar2009torus, stollenwerk2017hopf,aguiar2022mathematical}, and \cite{billings2008vaccinations,Bulh} examined the effects of single-strain vaccination on the dynamics of an epidemic multi-strain Dengue model (see also \cite{AABJ} for a first public notebook).
+This model has also been used for several strains of pathogens (without immunity-effectors compartments), and in ecology \cite{minayev2009improving,lazebnik2023computational}.

-\im It appears from simulations that when both \fbp s exist and are unstable, either a unique endemic point, or an attracting periodic cycle may exist.
-The separation between the two is not fully understood (note that the Jacobian at the endemic point does not factor, and thus the respective Hopf bifurcation occurs in dimension 7).